-Westrum started as the bullpen coach at San Francisco in 1958 but was made the first-base coach in 1959.
-As a catcher he was respected for his astute baseball sense and field generalship.
+Westrum started as the pitching coach at San Francisco in 1958 but was made the first-base coach in 1959.
+As a catcher he had been respected for his astute baseball sense and field generalship.
 He claimed he could often tell when a baserunner was going to attempt a steal by the way he took his lead from the base.
 As a first-base coach he quickly acquired the reputation as a great pitch-stealer.
 He said that many pitchers unknowingly telegraphed their pitches by the way they gripped the ball or stood on the rubber.
 Even if they tried to hide their grip, some tilted their glove or wrist a little differently from one pitch to another.

 There were other indicators, as well.
 New York Mets catcher Chris Cannizzaro said that Westrum, who was with the Giants at the time, gave him some friendly advice while walking off the field after a 1962 game at the Polo Grounds.
-“Watch your feet when you come out after giving signs,” Westrum told Cannizzaro, who hadn’t realized he took a different catching stance for a fastball than he did for a curveball.
+“Watch your feet when you come out after giving signs,” Westrum told Cannizzaro, who hadn’t realized he took a different catching stance for a fastball than he did for a curveball.6

 There wasn’t much time to relay the pitch information to a batter.
 Westrum would use voice signals for left-handed hitters, who could not see him in the first-base coaching box.
 For right-handers he might use his posture as a cue – bending over for a curve, for example, or standing straight up for a fastball.
 Of course, there would have to be an indicator to tell the hitter when he actually knew what pitch was coming.

 Westrum and his family moved to the Phoenix, Arizona, area during his Giants coaching days, and he worked for the Arizona State Highway Department in the offseason.
 After the 1963 season, he was involved in a rare coaching trade of sorts.
 Mets coach Cookie Lavagetto, who had just recovered from a serious illness, asked if he could be moved to San Francisco to get back to his hometown in Oakland.
 After some discussions with the owners and managers of the two teams, the Giants agreed to take Lavagetto as a coach to replace Westrum, who was made a coach with the Mets for manager Casey Stengel.

 Five weeks later, however, Stengel announced his retirement.
 Westrum, in the meantime, promised to telephone Stengel regularly for advice and tried to get the team to focus more on baseball.
-“I want the players to talk more baseball, particularly in the clubhouse. . . .
-Every time we lose, I want them to spend five minutes in front of their locker trying to find out what they did wrong,” Westrum said.
-If the players followed through, it didn’t show on the field.
+“I want the players to talk more baseball, particularly in the clubhouse. … Every time we lose, I want them to spend five minutes in front of their locker trying to find out what they did wrong,” Westrum said.7 If the players followed through, it didn’t show on the field.
 The team that had won 40, 51, and 53 games in Stengel’s first three years finished 19-48 under Westrum for a 50-112 overall record and the team’s fourth consecutive last-place finish.

 Westrum was the fourth of five players on Leo Durocher’s remarkable 1951 Giants team to become a major-league manager.
 Eddie Stanky (1952), Bill Rigney (1956), Alvin Dark (1961), and Whitey Lockman (1972) were the others.
 Coach Herman Franks later became a manager with the San Francisco Giants and Chicago Cubs, while pitching coach Fred Fitzsimmons had managed the Philadelphia Phillies from 1943 to 1945.

 The 1966 Mets did not make it to 70 wins or the first division, but they made a 16-game improvement to finish at 66-95 and in ninth place, 7½ games ahead of the last-place Cubs.
-They went backwards in 1967, though, and the local press and long-suffering Mets fans were unhappy.
+They went backward in 1967, though, and the local press and long-suffering Mets fans were unhappy.
 “On September 1, 1967, the Mets were 51-79,” Peter Golenbock observed in Amazin’, his 2002 history of the Mets.
 “Fans, no longer the rebels they once were, and no longer interested in lovable losers, stayed home in droves.
 Without Stengel these Mets were no longer lovable.
-Under the colorless Westrum, they were just another bad ball club.”
+Under the colorless Westrum, they were just another bad ball club.”10

 As the season drew to a close, Westrum was looking for assurance that he would be rehired for 1968.
 Mets president Bing Devine, hired from the Cardinals in 1966 to succeed George Weiss, would not make a commitment, however, and on September 21 Westrum resigned, tired of losing and tired of waiting for a decision.
 His old friend, San Francisco Giants owner Horace Stoneham, hired him shortly to be the team’s first-base coach.

 Westrum remained a coach for four years, and then became the Giants’ major-league scout in 1972.
 The Giants tapped him to replace manager Charlie Fox on June 28, 1974.
 The Giants had won the National League West Division under Fox in 1971 but lost to Pittsburgh in the National League Championship Series, then finished fifth in the division in 1972 and third in 1973, and were eight games under .500 at midseason in 1974.
-Fox, who had been in the Giants organization as a player, coach, and manager for 33 years, “resigned in the best interest of the club.”
-The managerial change didn’t change things on the field.
+Fox, who had been in the Giants organization as a player, coach, and manager for 33 years, “resigned in the best interest of the club.”11 The managerial change didn’t change things on the field.
 The team went 38-48 under Westrum and finished in fifth place in the West Division.

-These were tough times for Giants owner Horace Stoneham, who was struggling financially.
+These were tough times for Giants owner Stoneham, who was struggling financially.
 Rumors circulated that the team was for sale or was being relocated.
 Although players and team employees were being paid, the team cut costs in many areas.
 Despite all the off-field distractions, Westrum guided the team to third place in the West in 1975, finishing with an 80-81 record.
 Anticipating a sale of the team, Stoneham asked Westrum and his coaching staff to submit their resignations just before the end of the season.
 They refused, fearing a voluntary resignation would make them ineligible for unemployment insurance.
-Just prior to the Thanksgiving holiday, Westrum and his staff were finally fired, and shortly thereafter Stoneham sold the team to a minority stockholder, Bob Lurie, a local real-estate developer.
+Just before the Thanksgiving holiday, Westrum and his staff were finally fired, and shortly thereafter Stoneham sold the team to a minority stockholder, Bob Lurie, a local real-estate developer.

 Westrum was retained by the Giants as a major-league scout in 1976, but in 1977 he signed with the Atlanta Braves to become a part-time scout, working out of his home in Mesa, Arizona.
 He served in that capacity until the 1994 players’ strike.
-He died of cancer on May 28, 2002 in Clearbrook, Minnesota, where he’d maintained a summer lake cottage.
+He died of cancer on May 28, 2002, in Clearbrook, Minnesota, where he’d maintained a summer lake cottage.
 At his funeral, old friends and neighbors reminisced about their hometown hero.
 They said he remained a modest and unassuming fellow even after he made the big time.
 “If you asked him about baseball, he’d tell you stories,” said his old friend Al Bergman.
 “But he never bragged about it.
-You had to ask him about baseball for him to talk about it.”
+You had to ask him about baseball for him to talk about it.”12

-Bitker, Steve, The Original San Francisco Giants: The Giants of ’58 (Champaign, Illinois: Sports Publishing, 2001), 242.
+3 Steve Bitker, The Original San Francisco Giants: The Giants of ’58 (Champaign, Illinois: Sports Publishing, 2001), 242.

-Golenbock, Peter, Amazin’: The Miraculous History of New York’s Most Beloved Baseball Team (New York: St. Martin’s Press, 2002), 191-192.
+10 Peter Golenbock, Amazin’: The Miraculous History of New York’s Most Beloved Baseball Team (New York: St. Martin’s Press, 2002), 191-192.